 The only difference observed by researchers was an increased risk of squamous cell skin cancer in patients treated with abatacept.

 Patients with rheumatoid arthritis who receive treatment with tumor necrosis factor inhibitors (TNFi), tocilizumab, abatacept, or rituximab do not appear to be at increased risk for overall cancer, according to a study published in JAMA Internal Medicine.

 In this register-based prospective cohort study conducted in Sweden from 2006 to 2015, researchers identified a total of 15,129 initiations of a TNFi as a first or second biological disease-modifying antirheumatic drug (bDMARD), 7405 initiations of other bDMARDs (tocilizumab, abatacept, and rituximab), and 46,610 initiations of conventional synthetic disease-modifying antirheumatic drugs (csDMARDs).

-The researchers found no statistically significant difference in the risk of malignant neoplasms in patients initiating a first or second TNFi, tocilizumab, abatacept, rituximab, or csDMARDs.
+The researchers found no statistically significant difference in the risk for malignant neoplasms in patients initiating a first or second TNFi, tocilizumab, abatacept, rituximab, or csDMARDs.